itu-tid/lecture-notes/Lectures/10-3rdParty-Libraries-and-Routing.md

 	- Extracting parameters from a complex route (e.g. `/articles/id=4567`)

 #### In class coding
 - Create an About page as a React component
 - Use `react-router-dom` to show the about page at `/about` and the main app at `/`
 - *Advanced Alternative*: Implement your own home-made basic router (see the `window` events `load` and `hashchange` and the `window.location` property)

 # Project Work
-- Add routing to your project
+- Add routing to your project by using `react-router-dom`